Jakarta Bhayangkara Presisi

-Jakarta Bhayangkara Presisi is an Indonesian professional volleyball team.
-The team was founded in 2022.
+Jakarta Bhayangkara Presisi is an Indonesian professional volleyball team founded in 2022.
 They are based in Jakarta and are members of the Indonesian Volleyball Federation (PBVSI).
 Their home arena is Padepokan Voli Jenderal Polisi Kunarto in Bogor.

+On 17 May 2026, Jakarta Bhayangkara Presisi became the first Indonesian club to win the AVC Men's Volleyball Champions League, defeating Foolad Sirjan Iranian 3–1 (25–20, 24–26, 25–23, 25–23) in the final held in Pontianak, West Kalimantan.
+The victory also secured the club's berth in the 2026 FIVB Volleyball Men's Club World Championship, making them the first Indonesian club to qualify for the tournament.